5. Row-wise Aggregation of Methylation Sites

 yame rowop -o binstring -b 0.6 input.cx > binstrings.txt

-• Converts each sample to a binary string per row
+• Converts each sample to a binary string per row (one line per row, one character per sample)

 • Threshold -b decides methylated vs unmethylated (default 0.5)